|

 that are aggressively protected by the female.

-The Motmots bird species are called Toh in
+The Motmots are a bird species called Toh

-the Maya language and are observed regularly at the Hacienda Chichen Bird
+the Maya language, and can be observed regularly at the Hacienda Chichen Bird

 Refuge and Maya Jungle Reserve.
 These near-passerine birds of the Momotidae